Country info: Netherlands (Nederland)

-Train types in Netherlands: Regional, Express, InterCity, international high-speed (Thalys, ICE, Fyra) & CityNightLine trains
+Train types in Netherlands: Regional, Express, InterCity, InterCity Direct, international high-speed trains (Thalys, ICE) & CityNightLine trains

-- Regional (marked as ‘Stoptrein’ & 'Sneltrein' on NS website) – local & regional train service, no seat reservation required
+- Regional (marked as ‘Stoptrein’ & 'Sneltrein' on NS website): local & regional train service all around Netherlands, no seat reservation required

-- Express (marked as 'Sprinter' on NS website) - nationwide service connecting major and minor Dutch destinations, no seat reservation required
+- Express (marked as 'Sprinter' on NS website): nationwide service connecting major & minor Dutch destinations, no seat reservation required

-- InterCity (marked as IC on NS website) – fast intercity service with stops at some major stations only, no seat reservation required
+- InterCity (marked as IC on NS website): fast intercity service with stops at major stations only, no seat reservation required

-- Thalys/ICE/Fyra – international high speed trains connecting Netherlands with France, Germany and Belgium, seat reservation compulsory (except ICE on route Amsterdam - Utrecht - Arnhem, for which only 2 euro supplement required)
+- Thalys / ICE : international high-speed trains connecting Netherlands with France, Germany and Belgium, seat reservation compulsory (except ICE on route Amsterdam - Utrecht - Arnhem, here 2 euro supplement required on domestic journeys)

-- CityNightLine (marked as CNL on NS website) – international overnight sleeper trains, seat/bed reservation compulsory
+- CityNightLine (marked as CNL on NS website): international overnight sleeper trains Netherlands with Germany & Switzerland, seat/bed reservation compulsory

-Validity of Trains Tickets in Netherlands: Single & Return domestic tickets in Netherlands are valid for one day, thus from 00:00 on the date shown on the ticket to 04:00am the following morning
+Validity of Trains Tickets in Netherlands: Single & Return domestic tickets in Netherlands are valid for one day, thus from 00:00 on the date shown on the ticket till 04:00 am the following morning

-Discounts, special offers & ways to save money for passengers traveling in Netherlands:
+Discounts, special offers & ways to save money for passengers traveling by train in Netherlands:

-- Passengers planning to travel extensively in the Netherlands might consider NS Day Travel Cards, which allows unlimited journeys within Netherlands during one day.
-Day Travel Card costs 48 euro for 2nd class & 80 euro for 1st class
+- Passengers planning to travel extensively in the Netherlands might consider NS Day Travel Cards (Dagkaart) which allow unlimited journeys within Netherlands during one day.
+Day Travel Cards costs either 52,60 euro (2nd class) or 89,40 euro (1st class)

 - Traveling with children?
-Take advantage of NS special child fare (Railrunner Offer) - children can travel for just 2,5 euro (up to 3 children for one adult traveling on full fare ticket)
+Take advantage of NS special child fare - Railrunner Offer - children (4 to 11 years old) can travel for just 2,50 euro (up to 3 children for one adult traveling on full fare ticket)

-- Besides full fare Day Travel Cards offered at the train station, NS often has Day Travel Cards sales through various Dutch consumer chains (HEMA, Albert Heijn or JUMBO supermarket, Kruidvat farmacy etc.).
-As reported by fellow traveler from Netherlands, sometimes passengers can get such ticket for as low as 12,5-15 euro.
-So in case you or some friends of yours happened to go shopping, why not to shop for cheap rail tickets?
+- Besides full fare Day Travel Cards offered at the train station, NS often has Day Travel Cards sales through various Dutch consumer chains (HEMA, Albert Heijn or JUMBO supermarket, Kruidvat farmacy, Blokker, Intertoys, etc.).
+As reported by fellow travelers from the Netherlands, sometimes such ticket can cost as low as 12,50-15 euro.
+So in case you or some friends of yours happen to go shopping, why not to shop for cheap rail tickets?